letsencrypt/cp-cps/CP.md

 The CA SHALL record at least the following events:

-1. CA key lifecycle management events, including:
+1. CA certificate and key lifecycle events, including:
-  * Key generation, backup, storage, recovery, archival, and destruction; and
+   1. Key generation, backup, storage, recovery, archival, and destruction;
+   2. Certificate requests, renewal, and re-key requests, and revocation;
+   3. Approval and rejection of certificate requests;
-  * Cryptographic device lifecycle management events.
+   4. Cryptographic device lifecycle management events;
+   5. Generation of Certificate Revocation Lists and OCSP entries;
+   6. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

-2. CA and Subscriber Certificate lifecycle management events, including:
+2. Subscriber Certificate lifecycle management events, including:
-  * Certificate requests, renewal, and re-key requests, and revocation;
+   1. Certificate requests, renewal, and re-key requests, and revocation;
-  * All verification activities stipulated in these Requirements and the CA’s Certification Practice Statement;
+   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
-  * Date, time, phone number used, persons spoken to, and end results of verification telephone calls;
-  * Acceptance and rejection of certificate requests;
+   3. Approval and rejection of certificate requests;
-  * Issuance of Certificates; and
+   4. Issuance of Certificates; and
-  * Generation of Certificate Revocation Lists and OCSP entries.
+   5. Generation of Certificate Revocation Lists and OCSP entries.

 3. Security events, including:
-  * Successful and unsuccessful PKI system access attempts;
+   1. Successful and unsuccessful PKI system access attempts;
-  * PKI and security system actions performed;
+   2. PKI and security system actions performed;
-  * Security profile changes;
+   3. Security profile changes;
+   4. Installation, update and removal of software on a Certificate System;
-  * System crashes, hardware failures, and other anomalies;
+   5. System crashes, hardware failures, and other anomalies;
-  * Firewall and router activities; and
+   6. Firewall and router activities; and
-  * Entries to and exits from the CA facility.
+   7. Entries to and exits from the CA facility.

-Log entries MUST include the following elements:
+Log records MUST include the following elements:

-1. Date and time of entry;
+1. Date and time of record;
-2. Identity of the person making the journal entry; and
+2. Identity of the person making the journal record; and
-3. Description of the entry.
+3. Description of the record.

 ### 5.4.2 Frequency of processing log